sunshine144/Odd-frontier-hp-tracker/README.md

 A web-based utility to help track player scores, hit points (HP), and game turns for the "Odd Frontier" trading card game.
 This tool provides a clean interface for managing player stats and viewing game history.

+I built this to run from my tablet at the table while playing the game.

+(*I did have some AI assistance in writing some of the code.*)

 ## Features

 *   **Player Management:**